jruby/jruby-rack/README.md

 your WAR file when it gets built.

 If you're assembling your own WAR using other means, you can install the `jruby-rack` gem.
-It provides a method to located the jruby-rack jar file:
+It provides a method to locate the jruby-rack jar file:

     require 'fileutils'
     require 'jruby-rack'